 The uniform unlicensed activity citation issued by the Florida Department of Health uses form INV Form 616U.
 It often provides:

-Pursuant to Section 456.065, F.S., the undersigned, who is an investigator for the Department of Health, hereby certifies that the Department has probable cause to believe that the above referenced subject did violate the following provisions of law, F.S.
+Under Section 456.065, F.S., the undersigned, who is an investigator for the Department of Health, hereby certifies that the Department has probable cause to believe that the above-referenced subject did violate the following provisions of law, F.S.
 480.047(1)(a) and 456.065(2)(d), by committing the following, including but not limited to, act:….

 - did practice, attempt to practice, or offered to practice _________ without an active, valid Florida ______ license

 - when per Department records, that person is not a licensed ___________ in the State of Florida.

 Under Section 456.065, F.S., and Rule 64B-6.03, F.A.C., the Department will set the penalty for violations of the aforesaid provision.
 The fines and costs are due within 30 calendar days from the date of the service of the citation.

 An attorney can help you seek a review of the citation by filing an appropriate petition with the Agency Clerk.
 The petition must be filed in conformance with Administrative Code Rules 28-106.201 or 28-106.301, as applicable.
 Mediation is not available.